MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

    >You must create and store WinAutomation Processes locally. *Process Path* is a case-sensitive path in the WinAutomation Console for the Process, from a base directory of My Processes in the Folders Pane on the left side.
 If you have put the Process in a subfolder, you will need to include that information in the ProcessPath.
 Don’t put quotes around the Process Path.

    >[!TIP]
-   >You can use UI flows inputs and Dynamic content in the target WinAutomation Process path and arguments from Power Automate flow.
+   >You can use desktop flows inputs and Dynamic content in the target WinAutomation Process path and arguments from Power Automate flow.

 1. You can now save and test your UI flow to see how it launches the WinAutomation Process.